djthorpe/gopi/README.md

 of your computer.
 It's targetted at the Raspberry Pi but maybe parts of it would work in general environments like Linux and Macintosh.

-The following features are supported on various platforms:
+The following features are intended to be supported on various platforms:

   * The GPIO, I2C and SPI interfaces
   * Display and display surfaces, bitmaps and vector graphics